ZwwWayne/mmMOT/README.md

 The RRC detection are obtained from the [link](https://drive.google.com/file/d/1ZR1qEf2qjQYA9zALLl-ZXuWhqG9lxzsM/view) provided by [MOTBeyondPixels](https://github.com/JunaidCS032/MOTBeyondPixels).
 We use RRC detection for the [KITTI Tracking Benchmark](http://www.cvlibs.net/datasets/kitti/eval_tracking.php).

+We provide the data split used in our paper in the `data` directory.
+You need to download and unzip the data from the [KITTI Tracking Benchmark](http://www.cvlibs.net/datasets/kitti/eval_tracking.php) and put them in the `kitti_t_o` directory or any path you like.
+Do remember to change the path in the configs.

 ## Citation